wwarthen/RomWBW/Source/Images/d_hitechc/Readme.txt

 programs  for  operation under the host operating system, or which produce programs for  execution  in  embedded  systems without an operating system.

+This is the Mar 21, 2023 update 17 released by Tory Nicholson who currently maintains HI-TECH C at https://github.com/agn453/HI-TECH-Z80-C

 The manual is available in the Docs directory,
 HI-TECH Z80 C Compiler Manual.txt